-The media center follows an Open Schedule concept, students must go to the media center as class between the hours of 9:00 am until 3:50 pm.
+The media center follows an Open Schedule concept, students must go to the media center as class between the hours of outlined by our school librarian.
 Teachers may also schedule class times for research, skills instruction, book check out, and other activities.
 Parents are encouraged to contact the media specialist for assistance with school-based software programs or other curriculum needs, allowing every parent the opportunity to fully integrate the home/school learning connection.